suryahangam/mnk-banking-system/README.md

     **Use Cases**

-   Transaction Preparation: Users planning to transfer funds in different currencies can utilize this endpoint to understand the conversion implications on their funds before proceeding with a transaction.
+    Users planning to transfer funds in different currencies can utilize this endpoint to understand the conversion implications on their funds before proceeding with a transaction.

 ## contributing
 ## license